 3. Graduating to a Gondolier

 You cannot be a Gondola ride driver if you know how to row a gondola boat.
 A training of 400 hours is being given to become a Gondola driver, covering every aspect of rowing a boat, making it almost similar to the modern day driving tests.
 And we want to be a singing Gondolier, there is another arduous exam you need to give.
 In the city of Gondolas, it is surprising to know that only 3-4 new licenses are given every year.

 Not only it takes extensive training to become a gondolier but you can’t wear anything that you like to row the boats.
 The clothing is a Gondolier is strictly regulated with white colored shirts or striped t shirts (red and white or black and white) in summers.
 In the winters, on the contrary, the Gondoliers have to wear black-colored reefer jackets which save them from the chilly Venice winters.

 This fact reminds of the famous statement made by Henry Ford for the color of Model T- “you can have any color as long as it is black.”
-The city of Venice has a law that all the Gondolas should be black in color, and this law goes back to the 16th century.
+The city of Venice has a law that all the Venetian gondolas should be black in color, and this law goes back to the 16th century.